Obiente/Cloud/docs/guides/proxmox-ssh-user-setup.md

 # Proxmox SSH User Setup for Snippet Writing and Disk Operations

-This guide explains how to set up a dedicated SSH user (`obiente-cloud`) on your Proxmox node for writing cloud-init snippet files and performing disk operations (e.g., `qemu-img convert` for LVM thin storage).
+This guide explains how to set up a dedicated SSH user (`obiente-cloud`) on your Proxmox node(s) for writing cloud-init snippet files and performing disk operations (e.g., `qemu-img convert` for LVM thin storage).

+**For multi-node clusters**: Follow this guide for each Proxmox node, then configure `PROXMOX_NODE_SSH_ENDPOINTS` to map node names to their SSH endpoints (see Step 7).

 ## Why a Dedicated User?